lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 title: "Art and the Atomic Human"
 subtitle: "Creativity, Vulnerability, and Intelligence in the Age of AI"
 abstract: |
-  Our fascination with AI stems from the perceived uniqueness of human intelligence and creativity.
-We believe it's what differentiates us – whether in scientific discovery, artistic expression, or design innovation.
-Yet our fears of AI concern not just how it invades our digital lives, but the implied threat of an intelligence that might displace us from our position as creators.
+  Our fascination with AI is a reflection of a fascination we have for our own intelligence.
+Fears of AI concern not just how it invades our digital lives, but the implied threat of an intelligence that might displace us from our position as creators.

-  This talk explores why these fears may be misplaced by examining what truly makes us human.
-Rather than focusing on our processing speed or computational power, I'll argue that our intelligence is defined by our fundamental limitations – our need to communicate, to collaborate, and to create meaning in an uncertain world.
-These constraints, which I call "the atomic human," are what drive both artistic and scientific creativity.
+  This talk examines an idea about what truly makes us human.
+I'll argue that our intelligence is not defined by our capabilities, but by our fundamental limitations.
+I'll suggest those limitations lead to need to communicate, to collaborate, and to create.

-  For artists and designers working with AI, this perspective offers a framework: AI systems are not competitors for human creativity but tools that can amplify our atomic humanity.
-The question is not "what can AI do?" but "how do we preserve and enhance what makes us irreplaceably human as we integrate these powerful technologies into creative practice?"
+  For artists and designers working with AI, the perspective hopes to offer a framework.
+Rather than viewing AI systems as competitors for human creativity, we should see them as  but tools that might amplify our atomic humanity.
+The question is not "what can AI do?" but "how do we preserve and enhance what makes us irreplaceably human in this age of technology change?"
 author:
 - family: Lawrence
   given: Neil D.